what help is available?

-- England: If you are not able to drive on medical grounds you should be eligible for a free national bus pass.
+- England: If you have had a seizure in the last year, you should be eligible for a free national bus pass.
+Some councils have additional travel discounts.
 Contact your local council for an application form or visit: www.gov.uk (opens new window) for more information.

 - Northern Ireland: People with epilepsy are eligible for a Half Fare SmartPass for discounted bus travel.
 Visit www.nidirect.gov.uk (opens new window)

-- Wales: People with disabilities are eligible for free bus travel (opens new window) throughout Wales.
-Contact your local council for an application form.
+- Wales: People with disabilities are eligible for free bus travel throughout Wales.
+Contact your local authority for details.

-You may be able to get a disabled person’s railcard.
-This card gives you, and a companion, a third off most fares.
-Call 0845 605 0525 or visit www.disabledpersons-railcard.co.uk (opens new window).
+You may be eligible for a disabled person’s railcard.
+This gives you, and a companion, a third off most fares.
+Call 035 605 0525 or visit www.disabledpersons-railcard.co.uk (opens new window).